YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILTERTIMEDOUT, Replication server timed out attempting to read seqno ssss from external filter

-MUPIP Error: This indicates that either a Source or Receiver Replication Server using an external filter took more than 30 sec to read a transaction with journal sequence number ssss from the user supplied external filter's output.
+MUPIP Error: This indicates that either a Source or Receiver Replication Server using an external filter took more than 30 secs to read a transaction with a journal sequence number ssss from the user supplied external filter's output.
 The replication server reports this error in its log, stops the filter and terminates.

 Action: Determine the cause for the filter's write delay.
 Fix the filter and restart the replication server with the fixed filter.
-If you cannot determine reason for delay, report the entire incident context to your YottaDB support channel.
+If you cannot determine the reason for delay, report the entire incident context to your YottaDB support channel.

 ------------------
 FMLLSTMISSING